Skip to content

 Tallyfy’s API supports creating processes without templates through a special parameter in the task creation endpoint.
 When you set separate_task_for_each_assignee: true, the system automatically:

-1. Creates an empty process (using the internal MISC system checklist)
+1. Creates an empty process (using the internal MISC system template)

 2. Creates individual tasks for each assignee